Rodeo Houston is back!

 - Back Porch – Take a break from the craziness with a trip to the Back Porch!
 Here you will find a fenced off area with benches, cornhole games, tables and lots and lots of animal shaped topiaries!

-- Baby Station – Returning from last year is a pod in NRG Center near the Livestock Show.
+- Baby Station – New in the last few years, this is a pod in NRG Center near the Livestock Show.
 It’s a cool little room for moms to feed their babies in private.
-One pod is in the hall outside Hall A. The second one moved from the hall outside Hall E… to just inside Hall E, by the shopping.
-This map shows where to find them in the main hall of the NRG Center.

-- Bargain Barn – This is where to find Rodeo Houston hats and shirts for $10 (and jackets/sweatshirts for $15).
+- Bargain Barn – In past years, this is where to find Rodeo Houston hats and shirts for $10 (and jackets/sweatshirts for $15).
 These are from last year but don’t have a year listed on them… and are cheaper than the other Rodeo Houston stores!
-AND if you have the half-price carnival pack, you can use your coupon for $5 off a $25 purchase.
-The barn is outside the NRG Center (out from Hall C).